desihub/fastspecfit/doc/running.rst

 Overview
 --------

-Running ``FastSpecFit`` is accomplished through a handful of high-level Python scripts.
-The two primary, independent scripts which can be run on one (or a small number) of `Redrock`_ redshift catalogs are:

-  * ``fastspec``, to jointly model the DESI spectrophotometry and broadband photometry; and
-  * ``fastphot``, to model just the DESI broadband photometry.
+The primary executable script for ``FastSpecFit`` is called ``fastspec``, which takes one or more `Redrock`_ redshift catalogs as input (and one or more corresponding DESI spectra) and, by default, jointly models the DESI spectrophotometry and broadband photometry.

 .. collapse:: Click to view the fastspec help message.